-Focusing on the last three columns, we see that our hypothesis is confirmed for the finer industry classifications, especially the 4-digit industry classification.
-In particular, the coefficient on own share is small and statistically insignificant, while the the cartel share is negative and marginally significant at a ten percent level.
-Returning the results that constrain $\hat{\beta}1$ to zero (i.e., column (iv)), and applying (26), yields estimates of $\sigma = 4.5$ and $\gamma = 2.9$.
-(The corresponding values implied by column 7 are very similar at 4.5 and 3.1.
-The implied demand elasticities in all of our results are consistent with those found using other methods, e.g., elasticities based on international trade patterns in Simonovska and Waugh (2014), which is encouraging given the potential biases discussed in Section ??.)
-For the 3-digit industry classification, the impact of cartel market share is larger and even more significant, but the coefficient on own share actually exceeds the coefficient on cartel share (though statistically insignificant).
-The broad 2-digit industry classification gives insignificant results, however, likely reflecting the fact that our test is based on horizontal competition where industrial markets are narrowly defined.
+Focusing on the last three columns, we see that our hypothesis is confirmed for all three industry classifications with the coefficients on cartel share being larger and statistically significant, while the coefficients on own share are smaller and not significant.
+The coefficients are larger for the broader classifications, implying very low elasticities of substitution between broadly defined markets.
+Since our model is one of horizontal competition, a priori we view the 4-digit classification as most appropriate.
+Applying (28) to the results that constrain $\hat{\beta}1$ to zero (i.e., column (4)) yields estimates of $\sigma = 4.5$ and $\gamma = 3.3$.
+The corresponding values implied by column (7) are very similar at 4.5 and 4.1.
+At this 4-digit level, the implied demand elasticities in all of our results are consistent with those found using other methods, e.g., elasticities based on international trade patterns in Simonovska and Waugh (2014), which is encouraging given the potential biases discussed in Section II.B.